-Questions ACCOUNTABLE TO THE LOCAL COMMUNITY Question guidance Power to Change funds groups that are run by and are accountable to their local community.
-This section allows you to tell us about how your group actively engages local people in decisions about your project and your Total number of people Number of people from your community of benefit Input numbers against all that apply for your organisation.
+Questions ACCOUNTABLE TO THE LOCAL COMMUNITY 41.
+Please tell us about the number of people involved in your organisation's governance.
+Question guidance Power to Change funds groups that are run by and are accountable to their local community.
+This section allows you to tell us about how your group actively engages local people in decisions about your project and your organisation.
+Please provide the total number of people involved as well as letting us know how many of those people come from your community (your area of benefit).
+Total number of people Number of people from your community Input numbers against all that apply for your organisation.
 If you don't have exact figures, please provide an estimate.
 We want to understand the level of community ownership of your community business.
-Trustees or directors (unpaid) Trustees or directors (paid) Member shareholders (e.g. members who have purchased community shares) Investor (e.g. people who have financially invested in your organisation and are not members) Members who aren't trustees or directors or shareholders (e.g. society or charity members)

-5. Accountable to the local community
+Trustees or directors (unpaid) Trustees or directors (paid) Member shareholders (e.g. members who have purchased community shares) Investor (e.g. people who have financially invested in your organisation and are not members) Members who aren't trustees or directors or shareholders (e.g. society or charity members) 5.
+Accountable to the local community

 Questions Question guidance 42.
 If your organisation has members, please tell us about your membership structure and who your members are.
 Please describe in up to 300 words who your members are.
-We would to know the following about your members: Who is eligible to become a member?
+We would like to know the following about your members: Who is eligible to become a member?
 Is your membership open to everyone?
 How do people become a member?
 Are there any fees charged to become a member and are their ongoing fees?
 What powers do members have over the running of your organisation?
 How engaged are your members in the running of your business?
 When was your last public meeting (e.g. your Annual General Meeting) and how many people attended?
 If you have undertaken a community share offer, please tell us about how you engage with your member shareholders.
-If you community led housing project is providing housing to your members and membership is not open to local people in housing need, or you will only provide housing to people who aren't experiencing disadvantage and housing need, it is unlikely that we will fund your project.
+If your community led housing project is providing housing to your members and membership is not open to local people in housing need, or you will only provide housing to people who aren't experiencing disadvantage and housing need, it is unlikely that we will fund your project.